 Volunteers, many from the Townsend Couples Club and the Townsend Public Library Endowment Fund, set the room up for the concert.
 Computers and tables disappeared, clearing space from the doors to the center of the hall.

 The room was full.
 Organizers continued to add chairs during the first set as even more trickled in.
 Carolyn Sellars, president of the endowment, counted 171 audience members.
-Including all the volunteers, she estimated there were around 200 people enjoying the jazz.

 The second set featured swing dance tunes.
 Room was left in front of the orchestra for dancing, but Sellars was afraid she did not see any of the usual dancers in the audience.